PHX2600/The-Archive/forum/General Discussion/0126 - Is the Hackers Manifesto still relevant.md

 Posted by **Valveritas** on Mon June 30th, 2008 06:55:29 PM

 I distinctly remember a conversation with the Secret Service agent that once arrested me after my sentencing.
-He said what I did was &quot;what criminals do.&quot;  That always bugged me, and I didn't have an adequate response at the time.
+He said what I did was "what criminals do."
+That always bugged me, and I didn't have an adequate response at the time.
 It threw me off.
 Well, I wasn't undermining society by collecting access codes to make phone calls.
 And I wasn't making any money off that activity.
 Sure an argument can me made that what I did was illegal, like downloading copyrighted music, but that kind of indignation should be reserved for people that are truly doing harm by their actions.

 The public can be pretty ignorant, but overall I think hackers are perceived as heroes of the technological age by most.
 Attempts by corporate government to demonize hackers has failed.
 Hackers instill some dignity and purpose to what Ted Kaczynski railed against.
 Obviously hackers don't want to be enslaved by technology.
 With RFID tags, and other police state measures, that is the goal.
 I suspect the importance of hackers will rise, not decrease.
 There are bad elements in every community, as the media likes to focus on - but if it wasn't for hackers of all sorts, none of this would exist.